jkoniecznyy/Cryptography/Task 01 - Cezar/README.md

 Exercise 01: Warming up

 On 3:
-1. In any programming language, do Caesar and Vigenere encoder and decryptor.
+1. In any programming language, do Caesar and Vigenere (optional) encoder and decryptor.
 The console version is enough.
 It would be nice if there was some nice API, input validation, automatic tests.